Adam1499/Grafana_provisioning_in_minikube/README.md

-## 🚀 Deploying Grafana to Minikube
+## 🚀 Automating Grafana Dashboard Provisioning in Minikube

-This project contains a simple setup for deploying [Grafana](https://grafana.com/) into a local Kubernetes cluster using [Minikube](https://minikube.sigs.k8s.io/).
+This project demonstrates how to deploy [Grafana](https://grafana.com/) into a local Kubernetes cluster using [Minikube](https://minikube.sigs.k8s.io/).
+The main goal of this project is to automate the provisioning of Grafana dashboards, allowing for easy and reproducible deployment of pre-configured dashboards into Grafana instances running in Kubernetes.

 ### ✅ Prerequisites